Helion Energy

 Microsoft Power Purchase Agreement

-Customer agreement to develop a 500 MWe fusion power plant at a Nucor steel manufacturing facility in the United States; the deal also included Nucor's investment in Helion.
+Customer agreement to develop a 500 MWe fusion power plant at a Nucor steel manufacturing facility in the United States by 2030; the deal also included Nucor's investment in Helion.